Zverev Downs Tsitsipas In Paris As Rune Keeps ATP Finals Bid Alive - UrduPoint

 However, the first break points of the match eventually came with Tsitsipas serving at 5-5, the German claiming the second on a double fault.

-The Greek saved two set points and secured a break-back point of his own but dumped a shot into the net at the end of the longest rally of the set as Zverev held on.
+The Greek saved two set points and secured a break-back point of his own but Zverev dug in to hold.

 Tsitsipas' shoulders visibly sagged as he offered up break point after break point at 1-1 in the second set.

-When he dragged a shot long to end a game which had lasted over 15 minutes, his opponent was now firmly in the ascendancy and proved it by consolidating the break comfortably.
+When he dragged a shot long to end a game which had lasted over 15 minutes, his opponent had firmly taken the ascendancy.

-The Greek rallied to hold his next service games but struggled to challenge on the Zverev serve.

-Zverev, who reached the French Open final in Paris this year, ruthlessly served out to win and keep alive his hopes of claiming a second ATP 1000-level trophy of the season.
+Zverev, who reached the French Open final in Paris this year, served out to win and move towards a second ATP 1000-level trophy of the season.

 - 'One of the best' -

-Former world number four Rune, the 13th seed in Paris, needed just one break of serve as he took the opener against De Minaur.
+Former world number four Rune, the 13th seed, needed just one break of serve as he took the opener against De Minaur.

-In the second set, the 25-year-old Australian started to open up on his groundstrokes, producing several stunning winners off both wings that ignited the capacity crowd.
+In the second set, the 25-year-old Australian started to open up on his groundstrokes, producing several stunning winners off both wings.

-The dogged Rune finally relented when serving at 4-5, offering up three set points to De Minaur who duly converted with a well-constructed point in which he dragged the 21-year-old all over the court before dispatching an easy volley at the net.
+Rune finally relented when serving at 4-5, offering up three set points to De Minaur who duly converted the second with aplomb.

 The Australian's first serve gradually deserted him in the decider and Rune capitalised by breaking in the fifth game, but De Minaur struck immediately back to level.